golden-layout/golden-layout/README.md

 Please note there will be a couple of minor behaviour changes:
 * Golden Layout will ensure a component's root HTML element has position type `absolute`.
-* Golden Layout will ensure a component's root HTML element has a z-index property value greater than 30.
+* Golden Layout will modify the z-index of the component's root HTML element.

 #### Multiple binding methods